Painless Delivery With Epidural: Everything You Need To Know

 - Combined spinal-epidural

-Among these, the most common being the epidural.
+Among the three techniques of painless delivery, the most common is the epidural block.
 In this process, drugs are injected into the different spaces surrounding the spinal cord using a catheter which will block the pain sensation in the nerves temporarily.

 How to go about painless delivery?